edhenry/edhenry.github.io/_posts/2019-12-8-NeurIPS-Notes.md

 	* Bridges two of Breimann's cultures
 		* PCS connects science and engineering
 			* Predictability and stability embed two scientific principles
-		* Stability unifies and extends myriad works on pertubation analysis
+		* Stability unifies and extends myriad works on perturbation analysis
-			* It's a minimum requirement for reprocibility, interpretability, etc.
+			* It's a minimum requirement for reproducibility, interpretability, etc.
 			* Tests DSLC by shaking every part (I describe this as wiggling all parts of the system to see how it changes the output)
 			* There is always something to follow up when building models
 				* New users
-				* New pateints
+				* New patients
 				* New collaborators
-		* Data Pertubations
+		* Data Perturbations
 			* Data modality choices
-			* Sythetic data
+			* Synthetic data
 			* Data under different environments (invariance)
 			* Differential privacy (DP)
 			* Adversarial attacks to deep learning algorithms
-			* Data cleaning also falls into this data pertubation bucket
+			* Data cleaning also falls into this data perturbation bucket
-		* Model/algorithm pertubations
+		* Model/algorithm perturbations
 			* Robust statistics
 			* Semi-parametric
 			* Lasso and Ridge